Updated: Apr 10

 After being medically diagnosed with a serious illness, your only option may be a Graded or a Guaranteed Issue insurance policy, but then again it may not— it all depends on the medical condition and the severity of the condition.

-Below we’ll explain how these plans work, and then help you understand if you would even need a Graded or Guaranteed Issue plan.
+Below we’ll explain how these plans work, and then help you understand if you would need a Level, Graded or Guaranteed Issue (GI) plan.

-With Final Expense insurance, there are three (3) policy types with any given insurance carrier:
+There are three (3) Final Expense policy types with any given insurance carrier:

-Level Benefit: The lowest-cost option with coverage that begins immediately.
+Level (or Preferred) Benefit: The lowest-cost option with coverage that begins immediately.

-Graded Benefit: This option has higher premiums than a Level Benefit AND a delayed payout during the first 2-3 years, depending on the insurance carrier.
+Graded (or Modified) Benefit: This option has higher premiums than a Level Benefit AND a delayed payout during the first 2-3 years, depending on the insurance carrier.

-Guaranteed Issue benefit: The highest-priced option and comes with a 1-2 year waiting period on the benefit payout, depending on the insurance carrier.
+Guaranteed Issue (GI) Benefit: The highest-priced option and comes with a 1-2 year waiting period on the benefit payout, depending on the insurance carrier.

 Graded and Guaranteed Issue plans cost more than a Level plan and comes with a waiting period.
 The length of the waiting period depends on the medical condition, but a 1-2 year wait is the most common wait duration.

-A Graded Benefit plan is a type of Final Expense insurance which is Whole Life insurance.
+A Level Benefit plan is a type of Final Expense Whole Life insurance.
+Level (or Preferred) is the lowest cost plan available with the coverage and benefit starting immediately.

 The difference between a Graded plan and Guaranteed Issue plans: A plan is Graded because of the answers to specific health questions while a Guaranteed Issue plan will insure someone with NO health questions asked.